kalliste/seL4-c89/C89-PROJECT.md

 declarations (e.g. the `cpuid_007h_edx_t` temporary), and the need to refer to the `_start` symbol via an explicit declaration.

+Reworking the boot-time helpers to hoist their temporaries, replace the compound literals with named regions, and declare the kernel entry point explicitly lets `boot_sys.c` build cleanly under strict C90.
+The replay build now advances into `arch/x86/kernel/cmdline.c`, where the pedantic warning set reports that `parse_opt` and `parse_uint16_array` are both left unused when the command-line parsing tables compile away.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86 machine shims still emit `ULL` and `LL` constants that trigger